 Fishing for Utah suckers

 Before I tell you about catching these fish, I want to let you know that I may earn commission when you make purchases through links on this page.
 This commission helps support my website, but it does not influence what I write.
 I only recommend products that I have found to be effective.

 Utah suckers are opportunistic feeders that will take a range of baits and lures.
 They are even caught on flies from time to time, which makes sense.
 Naturally, these sucker hover up small aquatic creatures like nymphs, blood worms, and aquatic plants like algae from the bottom.
 If you want to target these fish specifically, you should do your best to match your presentation to what the fish encounter naturally.

 Overall the most effective bait for Utah suckers is probably just plain old worms.
 You can use red worms or night crawlers.
 But the way you present the bait to the fish will matter.
-We’ve had a lot of success fishing red worms and night crawlers on size 6 octopus hooks using 4 pound test clear Berkley Trilene XL.
-Otherwise we haven’t added any weight or other gear to the rig.
-We simply cast the worms out to likely areas and let the worms either settle on the bottom or drift naturally with the current.
+I’ve had a lot of success fishing red worms and night crawlers on size 6 octopus hooks using 4 pound test clear Sufix monofilament.
+Otherwise I haven’t added any weight or other gear to the rig.
+I simply cast the worms out to likely areas and let the worms either settle on the bottom or drift naturally with the current.

 Utah suckers can grow quite large yet inhabit low clear waters and travel in pods of three or more fish.
 It is quite easy to target them by site fishing.
 The same rigging and approach mentioned above applies in that situation too.
 But you are more able to get the worm precisely where it needs to be when you can actually see the fish.
 Be sure to practice stealth as these fish can bolt or get lockjaw if they notice you on the bank.